Whalley Abbey: Monastery

 In 1296 the Cistercian monks from Stanlow Abbey moved to Whalley.
 Stanlow Abbey had been founded on the banks of the River Mersey in the 1170s by John fitz Richard, the constable of Chester.
 This abbey had suffered a series of misfortunes, including flooding in 1279, the destruction of the church tower in a gale in 1287 and a fire in 1289.
 In 1283 Henry de Lacy, tenth Baron of Halton agreed to the move from Stanlow to Whalley but this was not achieved until 1296.
+The first stone was laid by Henry de Lacy in June 1296.

+The move caused concern at Sawley Abbey, just 7 miles away.
+The Cistercian monks there complained that they had both lost some of their income to Whalley and that the cost of food and building materials had increased in the face of the extra demand.
+The dispute was settled in 1305, at the general chapter of the Cistercian order.
+Whalley was commanded to offer any excess produce to Sawley at market rates, and should either abbey's members transgress against the other, those people would be sent to the opposing abbey for punishment.

-The first stone was laid by Henry de Lacy in June 1296 and at least part of the site was consecrated by the Bishop of Whithern in 1306.
-Building proceeded slowly and the foundation stone was laid in 1330.
+At least part of the site was consecrated by the Thomas de Kirkcudbright, Bishop of Whithorn in 1306.
+Building proceeded slowly and the foundation stone of the church was laid in 1330.
 Stone for building the abbey was obtained from quarries at Read and Simonstone.
 A royal licence to build a crenellated wall around the site was obtained in 1339.
 The church was completed in 1380 but the remainder of the abbey was not finished until the 1440s.
 In 1480 the North East Gatehouse, which provided a new entrance to the abbey, was completed.
-In the 16th century, John Paslew, the last Abbot of Whalley, reconstructed his own lodgings and added a Lady Chapel.
-The abbey closed in 1537 as part of the dissolution of the monasteries.
-Also that year Abbot Paslew was executed for high treason for his part in events connected with the Pilgrimage of Grace the previous year.